greenvilleassociates/FusionExtranetV25Open/README.md

-# GsubA - FusionShell Version4 - Windows Appliance Server - ForCleanDedicatedStart - Up and Running in 5mins or less on a new Windows Server or VM
+# GsubA - FusionShell Version25 - Linux or Windows Appliance Panel Site Server Portal Software - ForCleanDedicatedStart - Up and Running in 5mins or less on a new Windows Server or VM

 PLATFORM REQUIREMENTS<BR>
 This platform requires a working webserver with PHP enabled.
 We support NGINX, Apache, or IIS, with the latter two recommended.
 (NGINX is very robust but requires